 The Maine state use tax rate is the same as the state, county, city and special district rates.

 If you reside in ME, use tax is due to the state on any and all transactions where sales tax has not been paid, even out-of-state internet sales.

-Who has to pay sales or use tax to Maine?
+Who has to pay Maine sales tax or use tax?

 Maine says that an out-of-state seller is required to collect tax if they can be defined as "sellers with substantial physical presence".
 Maine does not currently have additional laws establishing nexus for other reasons such as out-of-state businesses using in-state affiliates, advertisers or vendors, or businesses that make internet sales or mail catalogs.

 If you are not sure if you have established nexus in Maine, you can usually get free help by contacting the Maine Revenue Services.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Maine.
 Click here for listing of recommended resources.

 Special rules applying to Maine sales tax and use taxes?